nstrelow/Wox.Plugin.ReleaseDateInfo/README.md

 ## Setup

-It is required to have a Python 3 installation with the packages [requests](http://docs.python-requests.org/en/master/) and [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) installed
+It is required to have a Python 3 installation with the packages [requests](http://docs.python-requests.org/en/master/) and [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) installed.
-Do do this add python to your path and open CMD.
+To do this add python to your path and open CMD.
 Type:
 ```
 python -m pip install --upgrade requests
 python -m pip install --upgrade bs4